AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 There are a number of ways to bind values to input ports on nodes and graphs.
 A port can be assigned a constant default value or be connected to other nodes.
 If a port is connected it will read the value from the upstream node.
 Ports can also be set to have a default node connected if the user has not made a specific connection to it.
 This is for example used for input ports that expect to receive geometric data from the current shading context, like normal or texture coordinates.
 If no such connection is made explicitly a default geometric node is connected to supply the data.

 Geometric data from the current shading context is supplied using MaterialX’s geometric nodes.
 There are a number of predefined geometric nodes in the MaterialX standard library to supply shading context data like position, normal, tangents, texture coordinates, vertex colors, etc. The vectors can be returned in different coordinate spaces: model, object or world space.
-If the data available from the standard geometric nodes are not enough the general purpose primvar node `geomattrvalue` can be used to access any named data on geometry using a string identifier.
+If the data available from the standard geometric nodes are not enough, the general purpose primvar node `geomattrvalue` can be used to access any named data on geometry using a string identifier.
 It is up to the shader generator and node implementation of these geometric nodes to make sure the data is supplied, and where applicable transformed to the requested coordinate space.

 ## 1.6 Shader Stages

 A `ShaderStage` namespace can include multiple shader stages.
 This is needed in order to generate separate code for multiple stages on hardware render targets.
 By default there is a single stage defined, called the `pixel stage`.
 Hardware generators specify an additional stage, the `vertex stage`.
-If more stages then more stages they can be added to the namespace.
+If additional stages are needed they can be added to the namespace.
 When creating shader input variables you can specify which stage the variable should be used in, see 1.7 for more information on shader variable creation.

 Node implementations using static source code (function or inline expressions) are always emitted to the pixel stage.
 Controlling the vertex stage, or other stages, is not supported using static source code.
 In order to do that you must use dynamic code generation with a custom `ShaderNodeImpl` sub-class for your node.
 You are then able to control how it affects all stages separately.
 Inside `emitFunctionDefinition` and `emitFunctionCall` you can add separate sections for each stage using begin/end shader stage macros.
 Figure 6 shows how the texcoord node for GLSL is emitting different code into the vertex and pixel stages.